 Yes!
 I want to study master in Italy.
 When should I apply?

 Each university’s deadlines are different.
 BUT they are always months (almost a year) ahead.
 For example, the Polimi deadline for the 1st application to the September 2021 semester is November 2020.
-But don’t worry there is a second application period which started just now (January 2021) and finishes in March 2021.
+But don’t worry there is a second application period that started just now (January 2021) and finishes in March 2021.
 Then there are the applications for the second semester starting in May 2021.
 You can see the Polimi deadlines for non Europeans here and for Europeans here.